Service Dogs & Emotional Support Dogs in Substance Abuse Treatment

-Service dogs are defined by being able to perform essential actions and tasks for people with disabilities, in addition service dogs must be able to comply to commands in public spaces and in distracting environments.2
+Service dogs perform essential actions and tasks for people with disabilities.
+Additionally, service dogs must be able to comply with commands in public spaces and in distracting environments.2

-Under the ADA (Americans with Disabilities Act), service dogs are allowed to go everywhere their owner can go, this includes healthcare facilities; doctor’s offices and patient’s rooms.2 Service dogs are able to aid in navigating and supporting their owner with daily task; giving their owner independence.
-Some of the tasks service dogs are able to perform are:3
+Under the ADA (Americans with Disabilities Act), service dogs are allowed to go everywhere their owner goes, including healthcare facilities, doctor’s offices, and patient’s rooms.2 Through aiding in the navigation and support of daily tasks, service dogs provide their owners independence.
+Some of the tasks service dogs perform include:3

 - Guiding people with visual impairments.